 Would you work for weeks or months in exchange for $5?
 Unless we’re talking about volunteer work, I don’t think so.

 “But I cannot know in advance if the translation will sell or not!”
 Sorry, but it’s not your translator’s problem.
-They provide a one-time service and should be paid for their time and their expertise, just like your editor and your cover designer.
+They have a job to do and should be paid for their time and their expertise, just like your editor and your cover designer.
 Come think of it, I’ve never heard of an “edit my book for royalties” model or a “do my cover for royalties” model.
 I wonder why.

 The second reason has to do with marketing.
 Translators are not marketers, they didn’t study marketing and cannot be expected to improvise it.
 It’s completely unfair to have someone market your book for free after they already translated it for free.
 What are you doing to help your collective success?
 Nothing.
 While the other person is doing everything.